marijnh/Eloquent-JavaScript/10_modules.md

 This causes two practical issues.
 Firstly, understanding such a system is hard.
 If everything can touch everything else, it is difficult to look at any given piece in isolation.
 You are forced to build up a holistic understanding of the whole thing.
-Secondly, if you need any of the functionality in such a program in another context, rewriting it may be easier than trying to disentangle it from its context.
+Secondly, if you want to use any of the functionality from such a program in another situation, rewriting it may be easier than trying to disentangle it from its context.

 The term "((big ball of mud))" is often used for such large, structureless programs.
 Everything sticks together, and when you try